gabrbfreire/AoE2-Info-React/README.md

 # AoE2-Info-React

-Site that provides simple information about Age of Empires II
+Site that provides information about Age of Empires II

 Technologies:
 * Bootstrap